Bob Brown (offensive lineman): Oakland Raiders

-Brown was traded by the Rams to the Oakland Raiders, along with two draft picks, in exchange for offensive tackle Harry Schuh and cornerback Kent McCloughan on June 23, 1971.
-Raiders' future Hall of Fame coach John Madden called Brown "probably the best tackle in football".
-He played three seasons for the Raiders, teaming on the offensive line with fellow future Pro Football Hall of Famers Art Shell, Gene Upshaw, and Jim Otto.
-During the 1971 season, another eventual Hall of Famer, Ron Mix played his final pro season as Brown's backup at right tackle.
-Hall of Fame Kansas City Chief middle linebacker Willie Lanier had particular respect for Brown, among all the great offensive lineman that played for the Oakland Raiders.
+During his three seasons with the Raiders, Brown played on the offensive line with fellow future Pro Football Hall of Famers Art Shell, Gene Upshaw, and Jim Otto.
+During the 1971 season, another eventual Hall of Famer, Ron Mix, played his final pro season as Brown's backup at right tackle.
+Among all the great offensive lineman that played for those Oakland Raiders teams, Hall of Fame Kansas City Chief middle linebacker Willie Lanier had particular respect for Brown.